open5e/open5e/source/characters/southlandsheroes_races.rst

 **Bully.** Although gnolls are cowardly at heart, they like to disguise their fears by abusing others.
-You have disadvantage on saving throws against being frightened.
+You have disadvantage on saving throws against being :ref:`frightened`.
 On the other hand, whenever you make a Charisma (Intimidation) check for dealing with obviously smaller or weaker targets, you are considered proficient in the Intimidation skill and add double your proficiency bonus to the check, instead of your